discourse/pups/README.md

         --ignore <elements>          Ignore specific configuration elements, multiple elements can be provided (comma-delimited).
                                      Useful if you want to skip over config in a pups execution. e.g. `--ignore env,params`.
+        --gen-docker-run-args        Output arguments from the pups configuration for input into a docker run command.
+All other pups config is ignored.
     -h, --help
 ```